-The late Shri Rai Bahadur Mohan Singh Oberoi introduced luxury hospitality to India in 1934 with one simple philosophy: The guest is everything.
+The late Shri Rai Bahadur Mohan Singh Oberoi With a reputation for premium quality service, introduced luxury hospitality to India in 1934 with one simple philosophy: The guest is everything.
 Every one of us at Oberoi Hotels & Resorts upholds this philosophy.
 Our guests are valued as individuals, akin to family members who have come to stay.
 Synonymous with luxury, grandeur and personalised service, our hotels deliver the richest experiences and the fondest memories.